Czech president questions Russian involvement in 2014 blast | DW | 25.04.2021

 Zeman said that there was no evidence that the two alleged spies entered the facility.

-The Kremlin has fiercely denied the accusations of Prime Minister Andrej Babis's government.
+The Kremlin has fiercely denied the accusations of Prime Minister Andrej Babis' government.

 Zeman is widely seen as having close links to the Russian government and was hosted by President Vladimir Putin in Sochi in 2017.
 He has been in the largely ceremonial role since 2013.